BarnaTB/StackOverflow-lite/README.md

 `git clone https://github.com/BarnaTB/StackOverflow-lite.git`

-* Switch to the master branch
+* Switch to the master branch as it has the production ready code

 `git checkout master`